jibanCat/phys214_obsastro/cosmos_hw/README.md

 **d) Explain why measuring the Baryon Acoustic Oscillation scale is useful for cosmology.**

-Because the size of BAO only depends the physics (model) we used, it would be a nice cosmic ruler to determine the expansion of the universe So we can measure the expansion between recombination and today.
+Because the size of BAO only depends on the physics (model) we used, it would be a nice cosmic ruler to determine the expansion of the universe So we can measure the expansion between recombination and today.
 It would help us to better constrain the accelerating expansion and the property of dark energy.